amichaelyu/catStickers/README.md

 ## What Information Do We Collect?

-cardFlash does not collect any personal information.
-All data from cardFlash is stored locally on device.
+Cat Stickers does not collect any personal information or data.

 ## Contact